BaliGirl/trainScheduler/README.md

 # trainScheduler
-When adding trains, administrators should be able to submit the following:
+In this project, it should be able to allow you to submit the following:

     * Train Name